 We love this map because it takes a cartogram and adds the third dimension for an eye-catching, immersive effect.
-This 3D hexagonal cartogram imagines a new way to visualize and record election results.
+This 3D hexagonal cartogram imagines a new way to visualise and record election results.
 It captures the results in a stratigraphy reminiscent of Giant’s Causeway, a geological marvel of interlocking basalt columns in Northern Ireland.
-The colors of different political parties create a layered landscape.
+The colours of different political parties create a layered landscape.
 The map legend allows us to strip away layers and explore the results.

-Rising upward, the hexagons become columns representing voter turnout, organized into four layers with the winners on top and colors defining political affiliation.
+Rising upward, the hexagons become columns representing voter turnout, organised into four layers with the winners on top and colours defining political affiliation.
 A further layer of capstones shows the results as nested, proportional symbols so that, from above, the map can be viewed as a 2D summary.
 Progressive disclosure of labels reduces clutter and legends.
 Be sure to switch layers on and off and use the bookmarks to explore specific views.

 Professional carto-nerd, amateur drummer and snowboarder.
 High quality, innovative, and sometimes a little crazy cartography in modern maps.